-Answer :- Some of the major qualities that I possess are effective problem solving and smooth management of hurdles.
+Answer:- Some of the major qualities that I possess are effective problem solving and smooth management of hurdles.
 When a problem arises it is essential that we pay close attention to the overall objectives as well as the small and significant details.
-Paying attention to both aspects of the problem have helped my resolve many issues in the past.
+Paying attention to both aspects of the problem have helped me resolve many issues in the past.
 Additionally, collaboration with other people is also essential if one needs to get problems solved quickly and efficiently.
-Team work is absolutely a necessity in order for an organisation to reach its final goals.
+Teamwork is absolutely a necessity in order for an organization to reach its final goals.
 I do a thorough interview of nurses that I hire and make sure that they are amongst the best in the field.
-I make sure that my team works in harmony and all the problems are resolved peacefully and in joint efforts.
+I make sure that my team works in harmony and that all the problems are resolved peacefully and in joint efforts.

 2. How do you handle customers or employees who tend to test your patience and can be extremely frustrating?

-Answer :- Lack of communication can lead to disasters in any organisation.
+Answer:- Lack of communication can lead to disasters in any organization.
 In the medical industry in particular, lack of communication can prove to be lethal to a patient.
-In the past I had an experience where the life of a patient was almost at stake because of lack of communication in the department and because the patient was not given certain medicines by the on call nurse.
-In order to prevent such situations I started conducting department meetings on a daily basis so that everyone in the department was briefed about all the patient’s needs and requirements.
+In the past I had an experience where the life of a patient was almost at stake because of a lack of communication in the department and because the patient was not given certain medicines by the on call nurse.
+In order to prevent such situations, I started conducting department meetings on a daily basis so that everyone in the department was briefed about all the patient’s needs and requirements.
 These daily departmental meetings were short but kept all the team members aware of the jobs that they needed to do.
-This further resulted in avoidance of miscommunication and mishaps.
+This further resulted in the avoidance of miscommunication and mishaps.